microsoft/OHDSIonAzure/docs/PrepareSyntheticOMOP.md

-# Synthetic OMOP CDM creation guide
+# How to create a Synthetic OMOP CDM

 ## Overview